SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 **Processing Performance:** The harmonization engine processes typical melodies (8-20 bars) in 1-5 seconds, well within the 60-second Vercel function timeout.
 The deterministic seed-based approach ensures reproducible results, allowing users to regenerate harmonies with consistent quality.

-**Harmonic Validation Metrics:** The system's built-in validation function scores harmonic progressions on a 0-100 scale, assessing:
-- Common tone connectivity between chords
-- Chord quality appropriateness
-- Voice leading smoothness
-- Progression logic adherence

-Additional quantitative metrics include:
-- Voice leading interval distances (preferring stepwise motion)
-- Parallel motion detection (should be zero violations)
-- Processing latency (typically 1-5 seconds)
-- SATB range adherence (all notes within instrument ranges)

-During testing, most generated progressions scored above 70, triggering refinement only in edge cases.
-However, the live demos revealed limitations in the "Refinement Stage."
-Specifically, the algorithm occasionally produced harmonies described as "weird" or "off," indicating that the scoring function for voice leading needs tuning to better prioritize smooth motion over strict chord construction.
+**Harmonic Validation Metrics:** We built a validation system that scores progressions from 0-100, checking things like how well chords connect, whether the voice leading is smooth, and if the progression makes sense musically.
+We also track parallel motion (should be zero), processing speed (usually 1-5 seconds), and whether notes stay in playable ranges.

+Most of our test runs scored above 70, which is decent.
+But when we showed it to real musicians, some harmonies felt "weird" or "off."
+The validation system prioritizes following the rules over making things sound natural, which is something we need to fix.

-**Output Quality:** The system successfully generates MusicXML files that import correctly into Finale, Sibelius, and MuseScore.
-The output maintains proper formatting, instrument labels, clefs, key signatures, and time signatures.
-However, the algorithmic nature of the generation sometimes produces harmonies that, while theoretically correct, lack the stylistic nuance that human arrangers would naturally incorporate.
+**Output Quality:** The MusicXML files work perfectly in Finale, Sibelius, and MuseScore—all the formatting, labels, and metadata are correct.
+But the harmonies can sound a bit mechanical.
+They follow the rules, but they don't always have that human touch that makes music feel alive.

 ### 4.2 Qualitative Insights